ifurusato/rc5tx/README.md

 **Roland RC-5 Loop Station** file structure as a basis.

-This will recursively copy any *.WAV files found in the source directory tree and sort them *alphabetically* (regardless of original location), writint them to the sequentially-numbered directories in the target directory (001_1/, 002_1/, 099_1/, etc.).
+This will recursively copy any *.WAV files found in the source directory tree and sort them *alphabetically* (regardless of original location), writing them to sequentially-numbered directories (001_1/, 002_1/, 099_1/, etc.) in the target directory.
 The RC-5 supports up to 99 "memories", play-selectable via its MEMORY knob.

 Note that if you are proficient using rsync and set up a source tree mirroring